SolidCharity/discourse_to_flarum/README.md

 # Project

-This php-script will migrate a Discourse-Forum to Flarum.
+This php script will migrate a Discourse-Forum to Flarum.

 ## Features